Reference and Reference Lists#

 Filtered reference dropdown list

-Note that because reference dropdown filtering is written as formulas, filtering can be very flexible and granular.
+Note that because reference dropdown filtering conditions are written as formulas, these conditions can be very flexible and granular.
 Users experienced with access rules may notice similarities in how to think about writing these formulas.